 Many seniors are not housing cost burdened meaning they do not pay more than 30% of their income on housing.
-In 2010, approximately 72% of senior (65+) householders in San José owned their own home, and two thirds of those householders spent less than 30% of their household income for housing.72 In contrast, seniors who rented were much more likely to spend more than 30% of their income toward housing.
+In 2010, approximately 72% of senior (65+) householders in San José owned their own home, and two thirds of those householders spent less than 30% of their household income for housing.
 The Initiative proposes to create mostly market rate senior housing which may be challenging to afford for seniors who rent in San Jose.